 • Vision can range from normal for those minimally affected, to legal blindness (vision less that 20/200) or worse for those with more severe forms of albinism.
 Near vision is often better than distance vision.
 Generally, those who have the least amount of pigment have the poorest vision.

 The use of optical aids depends on the individual.
 Some children may do well with ordinary glasses.
-Some people do well using bifocals which have a strong reading lens, prescription reading glasses, or contact lenses.
+Some people do well using bifocals which have a strong reading lens.
+Some may benefit more from contact lenses.
 Others use hand-held magnifiers or special small telescopes and some prefer to use screen magnification products on computers.
 For older children and adults, glasses with small telescopes mounted on the lenses may help with both close and distant vision.

-Participation in support groups can help in gathering information, as well as in dealing with feelings of anger or shame about the condition.
+Participation in support groups can help in gathering information, as well as in dealing with feelings about the condition.
 Children and adults with albinism can benefit from participation in peer support groups.
 These groups can help the individual to feel less isolated, to learn positive attitudes and coping skills from others with low vision, and to gather valuable resource information.

 There are two systemic conditions that are (rarely) present in patients with albinism.
 Hermansky-Pudlak Syndrome (HPS) is associated with bleeding problems and bruising.
 Some forms are also associated with lung and bowel disease.
 HPS is a less common form of albinism but should be suspected if a person with albinism shows unusual bruising or bleeding.
-Chédiak-Higashi syndrome is a rare autosomal recessive disorder that affects multiple systems of the body.
-The disease is characterized a susceptibility to infections, anemia, and hepatomegaly (enlarged liver).
+Chédiak-Higashi syndrome is a rare disorder that affects multiple systems of the body.
+The disease is characterized a susceptibility to infections, anemia (low blood count), and hepatomegaly (enlarged liver).

 The National Organization for Albinism and Hypopigmentation